littlephillips/phase-3-how-the-web-works-readme/README.md

 ## HTTP Overview

-Being able to switch out both the server and the client happens because the way browsers and servers talk is controlled by a contract or *protocol*.
+Being able to switch out both the server and the client happens because the way browsers and servers talk is controlled by a contract, or _protocol_.
-Specifically it is a protocol created by Tim Berners-Lee called the **H**yper **T**ext **T**ransfer **P**rotocol or HTTP.
+Specifically, it is a protocol created by Tim Berners-Lee called the **H**yper **T**ext **T**ransfer **P**rotocol or HTTP.
 Your server will receive requests from the browser that follow HTTP.
 It then responds with an HTTP response that all browsers are able to parse.

 `HTTP` is the language browsers speak.
 Every time you load a web page, you are making an `HTTP` request to the site's server, and the server sends back an `HTTP` response.
+When you use `fetch` in JavaScript, you are also making an HTTP request.

 In the example above, the client is making an `HTTP GET request` to YouTube's server.
 YouTube's server then sends back a response and the client renders the